OlgaVT/RNA-Seq_Depth_for_AS/README.md

 1) Figure1: the visualization jupyter notebook for Figure 1 in the part 'SARS-CoV-2 cohort'.
 The covid_summary.tsv is at the Zenodo.
 2) Figure3: the visualization jupyter notebook for Figure 3 in the part 'Deep-sequenced cohorts'.
-The *_summary.tsv files are at the Zenodo.
+The X_summary.tsv files are at the Zenodo.
+3) Enrichment: the visualization jupyter notebook for NEASE enrichment analysis.
+The /Enrichment/Files folder contains the following files:
+   - X_more_than_X.tsv - genes detected exclusevely at 200M reads
+   - _unified - the coordinates of the detected events unified using the DICAST
+   - _nease - the results of the NEASE enrichment analysis

 downsampling: the visualization jupyter notebook and input files for the part  'Deep-sequenced data sets'